NoobKozlegeny/SensorWebPage/README.md

-# GyroAcceleroWebPage
+# SensorWebPage
-A webpage for storing datas gathered by GyroAcceleroCollector with streamlit
+A webpage for storing data gathered by SensoroCollector with streamlit

 # What the hell is this?
 It's just a part of the project that my uni team got.